aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-techniques/add-effects-runtime/_index.md

 ## Step 2: Add Color Overlay Effect

 In this step, we'll add a color overlay effect to a specific layer of the PSD image.
+This demonstrates **how to add effects** programmatically.

 ```java
 ColorOverlayEffect effect = im.getLayers()[1].getBlendingOptions().addColorOverlay();